 PEOPLE & LANGUAGE

-Afghanistan is the 41st most populated country in the world with a population of 31,822,848.
-Afghanistan also has a large rural population with only 7 million, or 23% of the population, living in urban areas.
+Afghanistan is the 41st most populous country in the world with a population of 34,169,169 as of June 2017.
+The annual population increase is around 2.4%.
+Afghanistan has a large rural population with only 7 million, or 23%, of the population living in urban areas.
 77% of the population is involved in farming, herding, or both.
-The opium poppy is a major cash crop and significant driver of the Afghan economy through illegal trade.
+The median age in Afghanistan is only 17.8 years old, largely due to the steep population increase, but also as a result of the relatively low life expectancy due to the ongoing conflicts in the country.

 There are several Afghan ethnic groups.
 The map below, produced by the U.S. military in 2001 during the war, is dated but can provide general insight into the ethnolinguistic diversity of the country.
 The Pashtun people make up 42% of the population and are often referred to as “true Afghans,” due in part to their large ethno-linguistic majority, which has historical roots spanning the last 300 years.
 There are 60 different Pashtun tribes.
 They are recognizable by the Pashto language and their unique way of life known as Pashtunwali, which is a set of moral guidelines each tribe follows.